Self-Employed Mortgages For First-Time Buyers

 The mortgage process explained

 The mortgage process can seem confusing if you've not gone through it before.
-But once you understand it, it's quite straightforward.
-Here's a summary of how the mortgage process works:
+But in reality, it's quite straightforward.
+Here's how it works:

 Completing the fact find

-First, your mortgage broker will spend about an hour going through a Fact Find with you.
-As the name suggests, a fact find is a deep dive into your personal and financial circumstances, as well as your mortgage preferences.
+First, your mortgage broker will spend some time reviewing your Fact Find information with you.
+As the name suggests, a fact find is a deep dive into your personal and financial circumstances, as well as your mortgage preferences such as whether you want:

 • A capital repayment mortgage or interest-only